There are a lot of great assessment tools on the web. The tools below are free, easy to use, and they do what they say they will do:

 EDpuzzle– Make any video your lesson.
 Make it work for your unique classroom.
 Crop, Add Your Voice, Embed Questions.

-Fifty Sneakers– Fifty Sneakers is a secure, easy-to-use, web-based application for building engaging documents and online quizzes and exams.
+Fifty Sneakers – (Website is no longer available)– Fifty Sneakers is a secure, easy-to-use, web-based application for building engaging documents and online quizzes and exams.

 Flubaroo– Grade online assignments in under a minute!
 Get reporting and analysis on student performance!
 Email students their scores.